rivrwind/grass-journal/content/_index.md

 # Grass Journal
 </center>

-Grass Journal is a collection of thoughts & things-
+Grass Journal is a collection of thoughts & things—
 Practical, impractical, and somewhere in between.

 &nbsp;